mrzool/bash-sensible/README.md

 - Keep track of a bigger history;
 - Avoid duplicate entries;
 - Avoid recording unneeded commands (`exit`, `ls`, `bg`, `fg`, and `history` itself);
-- Use the [standard ISO 8601](https://tools.ietf.org/html/rfc3339) timestamp (ex: `2016-04-09 13:06:31`)
+- Use the [standard ISO 8601](https://tools.ietf.org/html/rfc3339) timestamp (ex: `2016-04-09 13:06:31`) for recording commands

-### 3. Better directory navigation
+Read more about the settings used here in the article [Better Bash History](http://blog.sanctum.geek.nz/better-bash-history/) by Tom Ryder.

-Options to make file system navigation blazingly fast:
+### 3. Faster file system navigation

+Options that considerably speed up the ability to navigate through the file system:

 - Prepend cd to directory names automatically, so you can `cd` into directories just by typing their name;
-- Automatically correct spelling errors during tab-completion;
-- Automatically correct spelling errors in arguments supplied to `cd`;
+- Automatically correct spelling errors during tab-completion and in arguments supplied to `cd`;
-- `CDPATH` defines where `cd` will look for targets—the default is the current working directory, but you can add directories you want to have fast access to (ex: `projects`, `repos`, `documents`...)
+- Set more possible targets to the `cd` command besides the current working directory (ex: `projects`, `repos`, `documents`...)
-- `cdable_vars` allows you to define paths as variables and `cd` into it from wherever you are in the file system, kind of like a bookmarking system for Bash.
+- Define paths as variables and `cd` into it from anywhere, kind of like a bookmarking system for Bash (`cdable_vars`)

 ## Usage